gromnitsky/watchthis/README.md

 * `-a` option doesn't accept globs; e.g. this will fail w/ ENOENT
   error: `watchthis -a 'foo/*.js' -- make`.

-* Tested under Fedora only.
+* Battle-tested under Fedora only.

 ## License